Made in America (The Sopranos)

 "Made in America" is the series finale of the American crime drama television series The Sopranos.
 It is the 86th episode of the series overall, the ninth episode of the second part of the sixth season, and the 21st episode of the season overall.
 Written and directed by series creator David Chase, "Made in America" first aired on HBO in the United States on June 10, 2007.

-The plot involves Tony Soprano attempting to end the war with rival Mafioso Phil Leotardo, and muses on its drastic consequences to those around him.
+The plot involves Tony Soprano attempting to end the war with rival Mafioso Phil Leotardo, and musing on its drastic consequences to those around him.
 Tony also seeks to secure his family's futures, and tie up loose ends with his associates and enemies.

 The ending of "Made in America" was controversial upon airing, but received critical acclaim and has drawn various critical analyses, interpretations, and fan theories; Chase has made varied comments about the finale but has not explicitly given an explanation, opinion, or statement regarding the series' ending.
 The episode is now considered one of the greatest series finales of all time.